miker83z/mirkozichichi/research.md

           [C6] Zichichi Mirko, Ferretti Stefano, and D'Angelo Gabriele,
           <br>
           <b>On the Efficiency of Decentralized File Storage for Personal Information Management Systems</b>,
-          <i>in Proc. of the 2nd International Workshop on Social (Media) Sensing, co-located with 25th IEEE Symposium on Computers and Communications 2020 (ISCC2020).</i> July 2020, Rennes, France. (pp. 1-6).
+          <i>in Proc. of the 2nd International Workshop on Social (Media) Sensing, co-located with 25th IEEE Symposium on Computers and Communications 2020 (ISCC2020).</i> July 2020, Rennes, France (pp. 1-6).
         </td>
         <td>
           <a class="get get_external" target="_blank" href="http://conferences.imt-atlantique.fr/iscc2020/"></a>